-We are artists Daniel De Blasio and Catherine Hart collaborating on our dream to bring tools of self expression all around the world.
+We are artists Daniel De Blasio and Catherine Hart, collaborating on our dream to bring tools of self expression all around the world.
 Because we are creating art, we never know what photographs the students will bring into discussion and what mural will grow out of that conversation.
-As leaders, it's imperative that we listen clearly to our students (what concerns, opinions, needs, thoughts, goals, and visions are our youth bringing to the table) and help organically nurture the most powerful direction the project can take shape from there.
-This ensures our broader objectives are met while the students still feel the reward of getting to shape the direction of the project.
+As leaders, it's imperative that we listen clearly to our students (what concerns, opinions, needs, thoughts, goals, and visions our youth bring to the table) and help organically nurture the most powerful direction of the project as it takes shape.
+This ensures our broader objectives are met while the students still feel the reward of determining the final manifestation of the project.
 We believe this is how a work of art truly comes about and how the experience of collaboration actually leads to transformation for all.

-Daniel DeBlasio’s passion for working with community was solidified in 2005 when he volunteered for Americore.
-During his ten months of volunteering, he worked in disaster relief studies and education, leading many groups through building houses with Habitat for Humanity.
+Daniel DeBlasio’s passion for working within a community was solidified in 2005 when he volunteered for Americore.
+During his ten months of volunteering, he worked in disaster relief studies and education, and lead many groups building houses with Habitat for Humanity.
 DeBlasio discovered that not only did this work inspire him, but that he thrived as a creative leader.
-He continued this work through community-based projects with the Red Cross, serving as both a teacher’s assistant and team photographer documenting all of their projects.
+He continued his work through community-based projects with the Red Cross, serving as both a teacher’s assistant and team photographer documenting all of their projects.
 A natural behind the camera, DeBlasio went on to receive his BS in Photography from the Art Institute in Philadelphia in 2010.
-He has since worked in every facet of the photography industry (i.e. weddings, portraits, photojournalism, street photography, advertising, extensive photo retouching) but nothing brings his heart to life like the creative process of photography when in conjunction with serving the community.
-So in 2015, Deblasio created the Occupy Art Benefit to raise money for the cameras to launch an amazing photography workshop for twelve young men at the Paul Bogle Vocational Training Institute and Trade School, in Lyssons, Jamaiica.
+He has since worked in every facet of the photography industry (i.e. weddings, portraits, photojournalism, street photography, advertising, extensive photo retouching) but nothing brings his heart to life like the creative process of photography in conjunction with serving the community.
+So in 2015, Deblasio created the Occupy Art Benefit to raise money for the cameras to launch an amazing photography workshop for twelve young men at the Paul Bogle Vocational Training Institute and Trade School, in Lyssons, Jamaica.